sdondley/Dist-Zilla-for-Beginners/tutorial5.md

 key/value pair `.ini` syntax.
 Because they are in the section our plugin is named after, they got passed to our plugin.
 Think of the parameters as custom commands we are giving to our `README` insertion robot on the assembly line.
-As you might have assumed by looking at the parameters, we are instructing the `[@ReadmeAnyFromPod]` plugin to generate a `README.md` file using the `markdown` syntax.
+As you might assume by looking at the parameters, we are instructing the `[@ReadmeAnyFromPod]` plugin to generate a `README.md` file using the `markdown` syntax.
 Each plugin has different parameters that it will accept which you can discover by carefully reading its documentation.